Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Appendix

 \section{Appendix}

-In this appendix we prove that the equation (\ref{stochastic1}) has a unique solution whenever the second moment of $\mu$ is finite. \\ \\
+In this appendix we prove that the equation (\ref{stochastic1}) has a unique solution whenever the second moment of $\mu$ is finite. \\

 We begin with observing that it is enough to prove that almost surely, there exists some $t_0 > 0$ such that the equation has a solution in the interval $[0,t_0]$.
 Indeed, $A_\mu (b,c)$ and $a_\mu(b,c)$ are smooth functions any set in which $b$ is bounded away from zero.
-Since $A_t$ is continuous with respect to $t$ and since $A_0 > 0$, there will necessarily exist some $b' > 0$ such that $b_t \geq b'$ for all $t \geq t_0$ (in other words, the only "problematic" point is $t=0$, since for any $t>0$ the function $\mu_t$, surely has finite exponential moments). \\ \\ We argue that there exists a function $c_\mu(\cdot, \cdot)$ satisfying,
+Since $A_t$ is continuous with respect to $t$ and since $A_0 > 0$, there will necessarily exist some $b' > 0$ such that $b_t \geq b'$ for all $t \geq t_0$ (in other words, the only "problematic" point is $t=0$, since for any $t>0$ the function $\mu_t$, surely has finite exponential moments). \\